Bayana

 Bayana is a historical town and the headquarters of Bayana tehsil in the Bharatpur district of Rajasthan, India.
 Hindaun, the nearest city to Bayana, is just 33 km away.
 Bayana is also known as the "City of Bansasura".

 History

-Although Bayana fort was chiefly regalities as ruling Headquarters of Bharatpur Kingdom1195 AD and 1196 AD, Mohammad Ghori attacked Bayana, during which the ruler Raja Kumarpala faced the defeat.
+Although Bayana fort was chiefly regalities as ruling Headquarters of Bharatpur Kingdom 1195 AD and 1196 AD, Mohammad Ghori attacked Bayana, during which the ruler Raja Kumarpala faced the defeat.

 Vedic period

 It is called the "City of Banasura" because of the premonition of Usha, the daughter of Banasura and Aniruddha and the great-grandson of Lord Krishna, which is described in Srimad Bhagwat 10.62 and Puranas.

 3rd-4th century: Gupta dynasty

 The Usha Mandir temple is proof of this.
 In 322 AD, the Gupta dynasty was ruled by Chandragupta II.
 At that time Pushpa Gupta was appointed as its governor in the area of Sripath.
 From 371 AD to 372 AD, the feudatory warlord Kshatriya of Emperor Samudragupta erected the Yajna Pillar.
 Its remains are still present today.
 There is also evidence that there was a fort here at that time too.